 Insulation

 However impressive these numbers are, the RTIC lost to just a few extremely impressive coolers.
-It also didn't live up to its claim of 10 days at ice-cold temperatures, though that claim is under far less harsh conditions than how we torture-tested these coolers.
+It also didn't live up to its claim of 10 days at ice-cold temperatures, though that claim is under far less harsh conditions than the way we torture-tested these coolers.
 Still, this will get you through a long weekend and any day trip outing.

 Durability

 The sheer stretchiness of the rubber latches on the RTIC gives us concern for their durability and longevity.
-Though we yanked on everything, including the flexible rubber latches, we couldn't get them to break, which gave us hope.
+Though we yanked on everything, including the flexible rubber latches, we couldn't get them to break.
 We do worry that they may stretch a bit during regular use, becoming looser over time.
 We're not sure if this would become an issue after years of love and abuse.
 Additionally, when we left all the coolers for hours in the hot sun to see how they reacted, the RTIC's lid bowed the most of any model.
 As with all the coolers, though, some time spent back inside a cool garage put it back to normal, so we didn't count this against it too much.

 Ease of Use

 The RTIC earned one of the highest scores in this metric, as we find it exceptionally easy to use.
-It has not one, but two drain plugs to quickly empty liquid contents.
+It has two drain plugs to quickly empty liquid contents.
 Its flexible rubber latches also set it apart, as they are easier to maneuver than the similar rubber latches of several other models.
-We asked a four-year-old to open and close every cooler we tested, and the RTIC was one of the few she deemed "easy."
-The lid easily stays open for quick loading and unloading, and we measured the capacity of this icebox as a bit larger than advertised - 67 quarts, rather than 65.
+We asked a four-year-old to open and close every cooler we tested, and the RTIC was one of the few deemed “easy.”
+The lid easily stays open for quick loading and unloading, and we measured the capacity of this icebox as a bit larger than advertised — 67 quarts, rather than 65.
 This extra volume translates into fitting more delicious things inside your cooler, and the simple interior shape facilitates fitting all kinds of different-shaped food items.

 While we appreciate the efficiency of having two drains, only one of them has a channel to help get every last drop out of the RTIC.
 Additionally, there's no included dry bin with this cooler, like there is with numerous other models we tested.
 Overall though, we think the RTIC is a very user-friendly cooler for people of many ages and with a wide variety of stuff in their hands.